 Hi!
 I’m Jesse Paikin.

-My work in building community through learning and spirituality builds on years of experience as a teacher, consultant, and spiritual guide.
-I am currently a Masters Candidate in Clinical Psychology at Teachers College, Columbia University, where I am studying adult development, and spiritually integrated pedagogy.
-I also hold a degree in Philosophy and Religious Studies from York University, a Graduate Certificate in Experiential Jewish Education and an MA in Hebrew Literature from Hebrew Union College-Jewish Institute of Religion.
+My work in building community through learning and spirituality builds on years of experience in psychology, education, and human development.
+I hold a Masters in Clinical Psychology from Teachers College, Columbia University, a degree in Philosophy and Religious Studies from York University, a Graduate Certificate in Experiential Jewish Education and an MA in Hebrew Literature from Hebrew Union College-Jewish Institute of Religion.
 I also have advanced training in psychotherapy and resiliency-informed counselling, having completed multiple clinical residencies.

 I have studied at Yeshivat Hadar, New York University, the University of Toronto, and the National Theatre School of Canada.
 I learn regularly with the Institute for Jewish Spirituality, and am a trained facilitator by Resetting the Table, an organization supporting collaborative deliberation and courageous communication across divides.